Nature of the Work

 - Take high quality job simulation tests in a standardized, fair testing environment.

 Upon completion of the entry level exam, all candidate scores are automatically forwarded to the Oregon Department of Corrections.
-Candidates who attain a passing score on the entry level exam will be placed on the department’s eligibility list.
+Candidates who attain a passing score 70 or higher in all areas of the entry level exam will be placed on the department’s eligibility list.
 Oregon Department of Corrections will contact candidates on the list and will invite them to continue to participate in other steps of the department selection process.